minhkhang1795/frontend-nanodegree-arcade-game/README.md

     * [x] Green gem: appears from level 6 and is worth 40 points.
     * [x] Orange gem: appear from level 11 and is worth 50 points.
 * [x] There are 15 levels, each of which is worth 60 points.
+* [x] Add more lanes to the map.
-* [x] The player's character is randomly chosen every time the game is reset.
+* [x] The player's character changes for each level.
 * [x] Pretty user interface to show the stats.
 * [x] Pretty scoreboard when the game ends (either the player wins or loses) to show how the player performs.
 * [x] Custom fonts, image assets and titles to make the game more interactive and interesting.
-* [x] Add sound effects for bumping into an obstacle, collecting gems, reaching the next level, and winning.
+* [x] Add sound effects for bumping into an obstacle, collecting gems, reaching the next level, and winning the game.

 ## To run the game
 Clone the repository:
 `git clone https://github.com/minhkhang1795/frontend-nanodegree-arcade-game.git`

 Open `index.html` to play!

 ## Credits
 * Project template: